 Caroline McGraw is a would-be childhood paleontologist who digs for treasure in people.
 She writes about finding meaning in your most challenging relationships at A Wish Come Clear.
+All of her articles that mention advantages and disadvantages of qualitative research are collected and published in the archive.
 Likewise, Caroline empowers women caring for people with disabilities to navigate transitions successfully at Your Life, Supported!

 My dear friend, former housemate and surrogate grandfather Gene (Eugene Vincent) died last week, and yet, in so many of the ways that matter, he is alive for me.

 I met Gene through my work with L'Arche Greater Washington.
 L'Arche is a non-profit, faith-based organization that creates homes where people with and without intellectual disabilities share life together.

 This description may make L'Arche sound like a 'good cause' or a 'nice thing to do'.
 In reality, L'Arche's existence means the difference between life and a living death for people like Gene.

 You see, Gene spent decades at an institution called Forest Haven.
 It was a place of neglect, abuse and desperation, a place that degraded and dehumanized.

 Gene's job at Forest Haven (not that he had a choice) was to be a pallbearer at the institution's funerals.
 Each week, he would carry the caskets of those who had died friendless and alone.